creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-09-26-Medical-PINN.md

 # Context
 ## Flow around a expresso cup

-* PINNs, abreviation for physics-informed neural networks, were presented by Hang Jung two years ago with his post on "Espresso Cup"
+* PINNs, abreviation for physics-informed neural networks, were presented by Hang Jung two years ago with his post on "Espresso Cup".
-* PINN are neural networks that embed into the loss function the knowledge of any theorical laws, such as physical law (eg Navier-Stockes).
-It can be seen as a regularization term that limits the space of admissible solutions
+* PINN are neural networks that embed into the loss function the knowledge of any theoretical laws, such as physical law (eg Navier-Stokes).
+It can be seen as a regularization term that limits the space of admissible solutions.
-* In the espresso cup paper, the purpose is to perform an regression task with the estimation of **pressure**, **temperature** and **velocity** around a espresso cup.
-The loss in this paper is informed with residuals of Navier-Stockes and heat equation that we try and minimize.
+* In the espresso cup paper, the purpose is to perform a regression task with the estimation of **pressure**, **temperature** and **velocity** around a espresso cup.
+The loss in this paper is informed with residuals of Navier-Stockes and heat equation that we try to minimize.

 <div style="text-align:center">
 <img src="/collections/images/PINN_espresso/tomo_bos_seq.jpg" width=600>
 </div>

-* Historically, the term "PINN" was attributed to Neural Networks used for optimization and equation resolution (as a solver)
+* Historically, the term "PINN" was attributed to Neural Networks used for optimization and equation resolution (as a solver).
 ## PINNs for blood pressure estimation?
-* The today paper tackles the translation of PINNs to a medical application : the blood pressure estimation.
+* The today's paper tackles the translation of PINNs to a medical application : the blood pressure estimation.
-* We can already measure blood pressure with a cuff around the arm but can be inconvenient for continuous measure.
+* We can already measure blood pressure with a cuff around the arm but it can be inconvenient for continuous measure.
 We would like to be able to determine blood pressure from a more convenient device such as bioimpedance electrodes:

 <div style="text-align:center">
 <img src="/collections/images/medical_PINN/supp figure 1 bioZ.jpg" width=600>
 <h5 style="font-weight: normal;"><u>Figure 2</u>: Bioimpedance measure with electrodes on wrist or finger</h5>
 </div>

-* The objectives of this paper is to establish a method for blood pressure estimation with PINN using bioimpedance data and limited amount of ground truth blood pressure measures.
+* The objective of this paper is to establish a method for blood pressure estimation with PINN using bioimpedance data and limited amount of ground truth blood pressure measures.

 # Methodology